epsilon537/boxlambda/docs/forth-core.md

 `SecondDictionary` points to IMEM, i.e., initially, this system is in *compiletoemem* state.

-#### Forth Core Words
+#### Core Words vs. Non-Core Words

-All Forth *Core* Words are entered into IMEM at initialization time.
+All Forth *Core* Words are defined as RISC-V32 assembly code.
+Forth Core Words are assembled into IMEM.

 Any Word created *after* initialization time is a *non-core* Word.

 ![Dictionary Search Order](assets/dictionary_search_order.png)

 *Dictionary Search Order.*

-A dictionary search starts from the latest non-core Word to the oldest non-core Word, regardless of whether that non-core Word is created in EMEM or IMEM.
-The search then proceeds from **oldest** Core Word (i.e., the first Word created by the Forth core) to **newest** Core Word (the last Word created by the Forth core).
+A dictionary search starts from the latest non-core Word and proceeds to the oldest non-core Word, regardless of whether that non-core Word is created in EMEM or IMEM.
+The search then continues from **oldest** Core Word (i.e., the first Word created by the Forth core) to **newest** Core Word (the last Word created by the Forth core).

 ### Booting Forth from C

-The original Mecrisp Forth boots the Forth core directly from flash memory, i.e., the boot vector is part of the Forth core.
+The original Mecrisp Forth boots the Forth core directly from flash memory, i.e., the early boot code is part of the Forth core.
 BoxLambda, on the other hand, first boots up a C environment (see [here](sw_bootloader.md#boot-sequence)), then the C environment boots the Forth environment using the [Forth-C FFI](forth-c-ffi.md#the-forth-c-ffi-api) API.

 From BoxLambda OS's [main.cpp](https://github.com/epsilon537/boxlambda/blob/master/sw/projects/boxlambda_os/main.cpp):